 How to Acclimate Solid Wood Flooring Before Installation

-Solid wood naturally expands and contracts according to temperature and humidity changes.
-Proper acclimation helps minimise movement after installation.
-Store unopened flooring packs flat inside the installation room for a minimum of 5–7 days before installation.
+Solid wood flooring naturally expands and contracts with temperature and humidity changes.
+Proper acclimatisation helps reduce movement after installation.

-Use a moisture meter to verify that the moisture content of the wood is compatible with the subfloor and room conditions before installation begins.
+Before fitting begins, use a moisture meter to confirm the wood moisture content is compatible with the subfloor and room conditions.

 Expansion Gaps for Solid Wood Flooring Installation

-Solid wood flooring requires expansion gaps around all fixed objects to allow for seasonal movement.
-Leave a 10–12 mm expansion gap around all fixed elements, including walls, door frames, pipes, stair edges, kitchen islands, and fireplaces.
+Solid wood flooring requires expansion gaps around all fixed objects to allow for natural seasonal movement.

 Tools Needed to Install Solid Wood Flooring

-Using the correct tools improves installation accuracy, reduces material waste, and helps achieve a professional-quality finish.
+Using the correct tools improves installation accuracy and helps reduce fitting mistakes during installation.

 Tools for Straight Plank Solid Wood Flooring Installation